Loans, Tax, Insurance & Grants

 First Home Owners Grant

-In July 2000 the government introduced the First Home Owner Grant Scheme which provides assistance to first home buyers to help them purchase their first home.
+In July 2000 the government introduced the First Home Owner Grant Scheme (FHOGS) which provides $7000 to first home buyers to help them purchase their first home.
 Eligible first home owners can receive the grant regardless of their income, the area in which they are planning to buy or build, or the value of their first home.
 The grant is not means tested and no tax is payable on it.
-See http://www.osr.nsw.gov.au/benefits/first_home/ for more information.
+First home buyers can apply for the grant through their state or territory governments or through a participating financial institution.

 State Tax, also known as Stamp Duty, is a general tax imposed on the purchase of real estate.
 Stamp duty is paid by the purchaser so this must be factored into your budget to help determine what you can afford.